Disgraced Hollywood producer Harvey Weinstein hospitalized - ExBulletin

 Disgraced Hollywood producer Harvey Weinstein hospitalized

-Disgraced Hollywood movie mogul Harvey Weinstein was hospitalized April 27 upon his return to New York after the city's highest court overturned his 2020 conviction for sex crimes.
+NEW YORK Disgraced Hollywood movie mogul Harvey Weinstein was hospitalized on April 27 upon his return to New York after the city's highest court overturned his 2020 conviction for sex crimes.

 The 4-3 decision was a shock reversal of one of the defining cases of the #MeToo movement, but Weinstein will remain imprisoned under a separate 16-year prison sentence for rape handed down in California.

-Police told US media that Weinstein was taken to Bellevue Hospital in New York.
+US police told media that Weinstein, 72, was taken to Bellevue Hospital in New York.

-On Thursday, the city's Court of Appeals ruled that the trial judge erred in admitting testimony from other women who were allegedly abused by Weinstein but who were not named in the charges against him, and ordered a new trial.
+On April 25, the city's Court of Appeals ruled that the trial judge erred in admitting testimony from other women who were allegedly abused by Weinstein, but who were not named in the charges. against him, and ordered a new trial.

 Explosive allegations erupted against the Oscar-winning producer in 2017, launching the #MeToo movement that paved the way for women to combat sexual violence in the workplace.

-Weinstein, 72, was convicted in a New York court in 2020 of raping and sexually assaulting ex-actress Jessica Mann in 2013, and of forcibly performing oral sex on her. former production assistant Mimi Haleyi in 2006.
+Weinstein was convicted in a New York court in 2020 of raping and sexually assaulting former actress Jessica Mann in 2013, and of forcibly performing oral sex on former production assistant Mimi Haleyi in 2006.

 |